Elsamma Enna Aankutty: Soundtrack

-The film's soundtrack is composed by Rajamani.
+The film's soundtrack is composed by C. Rajamani.
 Lyrics are penned by Rafeeq Ahammed.

+Reception

+A critic from Rediff.com wrote that "All in all, Elsamma Enna Aankutty cannot be termed as Lal Jose's best work but it carries his stamp nonetheless".
+A critic from The New Indian Express wrote that "Though the film does not belong to the absolute killer league, it has nothing new to offer, not even a new formula for melodrama".

 Box office

 The movie started slowly, shifted gears and had a smooth 100 day run in the cities becoming one of the major hits of 2010.

 Sify declared the film as a "super hit" and added that "the film will do Rs 3 crore from theatricals."
 The film collected more than ₹4 crore according to The Hindu.

 Home video

 The film was released on DVD by Central Home Entertainment in India, on 7 April 2011.
 Speed Audios released the overseas version DVD on the very next day.